okurz/osc25-suse_qe_tools/slides.md

 ## Scope
 * What is the SUSE QE Tools team
-* Who we are
+* Who we are, What's in our responsibility
-* What's in our responsibility
+* What happened in the past
-* How we work
+* What could be done in the future

 Note:
-This talk will give an overview of who is the SUSE QE Tools team, what is in our responsibility, what we did in the past time and what we do.
-The products that we care about will be presented and the workflows of the team will be shown.
-Opportunities for contributions will be discussed.
+This talk will give an overview of who is the SUSE QE Tools team, what happened in the past year and what could be done in the future.

 ---